rafaelfl/express-typescript-auth/README.md

 $ yarn start
 ```

-In case you need to run the code in development mode you can use the following command:
+In case you need to run the code in development mode, you can use the following command:

 ```bash
 # Run the API in development mode